 We put hours of rugged use into these test boots and began to see some of them show signs of weakness that we could pass onto you.
 Admittedly, two months is a rather short test period, but it was long enough to see the beginnings of the issues consumers might find and to corroborate the findings of other users and reviewers.

-Over the course of many miles both on trail and off we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
+Throughout many miles both on trail and off, we found which boots rose to the top across all of our metrics and which ones were best suited to specialized uses.
 We had a lot of fun putting these boots through their paces so that you can find the right ones for your needs, and get out there and have an adventure of your own with the right footwear.